vinniBiazon/Big-Data-Analytics-R/README.md

 In this repository I'm going to show some Big Data Analytics with R.

-Almost of the content here I learned from Data Science Academy.
+Almost all of the content here was taught at the Data Science Academy - Data Scientist course.